syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## EnterKey Support

-The Rich Text Editor provides the support to `Paragraph` or `div` HTML tag inserted when pressing the Enter key.
+The Rich Text Editor provides the support to Configure the HTML tag to insert the `Paragraph` or `div` tag when pressing the Enter key.

 {% tabs %}